macsmol/logpack/readme.md

 # logpack

 Logpack is specialized compressor for log files.
-While on it's own it provides modest compression it can be used in tandem with dictionary based compressor (gzip, zstd).
+On its own it provides modest compression.
+It is best used in in two stage scheme: Use logpack first, then compress its output with a dictionary based compressor (gzip, zstd).
 For example it reaches compression ratios ~42% better than that of zstd alone (and will do it faster and using < 1 MB of RAM).

 It is based on the ideas presented in "_Fast and efficient log file compression_" paper by Przemysław Skibiński and Jakub Swacha.